SysManSquad/sysmansquadblogdev/content/posts/2021-01-05-finding-azure-virtual-machines-in-configuration-manager/index.md

                     </h2>

                     <p>
                       Now you can Deploy your newly created Baseline to whichever devices you wish.
-For this example, we're deploying to the <em>All Systems</em> collection and we're only going to run the baseline evaluation once per device, but there's no real harm in having it run every month or so (the data we're looking at is static and shouldn't vary at all).
+For this example, we're deploying to the *All Systems* collection and we're only going to run the baseline evaluation once per device, but there's no real harm in having it run every month or so (the data we're looking at is static and shouldn't vary at all).
                     </p><figure class="wp-block-image size-large is-resized">

                     ![](image-17-1024x640.png)</figure> <h1>